Carrington Link Road (it will not relieve anyone)!

 Have YOU heard of the Jevons paradox?

-Click on the graphic to watch this very short, but very appropriate video demonstrating what happens when you open a new road!
+Click on the graphic to watch this very short, but very appropriate video demonstrating what happens when a new road opens!

 Collisions, noise, light, toxins… what could roads and their traffic be doing to our bird populations?